smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 !@

 #### Creating a Weather Service Manifest
 You will need to create a weather service manifest if you want to publish a weather service.
-You will declare the types of data your service provides in its @![iOS]`SDLWeatherServiceData`!@ @![android, javaSE, javaEE]!@ `WeatherServiceData`.
+You will declare the types of data your service provides in its `WeatherServiceData`.

 @![iOS]